NVIDIA/spark-rapids/docs/additional-functionality/rapids-shuffle.md

 ## UCX Mode

+---
+**NOTE:**

+As of the spark-rapids 23.06 release, UCX packages support CUDA 11.
+UCX support for CUDA 12 in RAPIDS Spark will be added in a future release.
+---

 UCX mode (`spark.rapids.shuffle.mode=UCX`) has two components: a spillable cache, and a transport that can utilize Remote Direct Memory Access (RDMA) and high-bandwidth transfers within a node that has multiple GPUs.
 This is possible because this mode